Johnny Roventini: Later years

 A Philip Morris representative once described Johnny Roventini as a "living trademark".
 In 1959, NBC Radio aired a special half-hour program to celebrate the 25th anniversary of his career, describing him (with an apparent double entendre) as "an advertising giant".

 In April 1970, Congress passed the Public Health Cigarette Smoking Act banning the advertising of cigarettes on radio and television starting on January 2, 1971.
 In the years after tobacco advertising was prohibited in broadcast communications regulated by the U.S. Federal Communications Commission (FCC), Roventini made personal appearances for Philip Morris until he retired in 1974.

-Death in 1998
+Death

-In retirement, he enjoyed sailing.
+In retirement, Roventini enjoyed sailing.
 He never married and died in a hospital near White Plains, New York, in 1998, at the age of 88.
 The cause of death was listed as "natural causes".

+Roventini was interred on Long Island at St. Charles / Resurrection Cemeteries in East Farmingdale, New York.

 "Johnny's fame as an advertising legend was enhanced by an ever-present smile and outstretched hand that won him friends wherever he went," Philip Morris eulogized.